deephacks/confit/readme.md

 This class is accepted directly when declared on configurable fields because it has a default String constructor and a toString method that return a String representation that can be used to re-construct the DurationTime instance.
-This is the reason why classes like URL and File also can used out of the box.
+This is the reason why classes like URL and File can be used out of the box.

 It is also possible to register custom string converters for types that does not have a String constructor.
 Here is an example of how Boolean values are converted internally (which is similar to how enum types are handled).